About the Challenge

 - A budget breakdown of how the $2,500 award will be used to sustain your work.

-- Reflection video (15%): Reflection video synthesizes the school or organization’s involvement in the Ciena Solutions Challenge, with insights from Challenge activities, what was investigated and learned, an overview of actions taken, the impact (if any) of these actions on the local community, and how these actions relate to the Sustainable Development Goals
+- Reflection video (15%): Student-produced reflection video synthesizes the school or organization’s involvement in the Ciena Solutions Challenge, with insights from Challenge activities, what was investigated and learned, an overview of actions taken, the impact (if any) of these actions on the local community, and how these actions relate to the Sustainable Development Goals.

-- Purpose and message (20%): Project portfolio(s) conveys a clear social purpose in response to a real-world problem or concern and related investigations.
-Action concepts and/or products could have a beneficial impact.
+- Purpose and message (20%): Student-produced project portfolio(s) conveys a clear social purpose in response to a real-world problem or concern and related investigations.
+The action concepts and/or products could have a beneficial impact.

 - Use of award funding (30%): Team describes how the award funding will be used to sustain and/or scale the project initiative in conjunction with existing community resources, and shows the benefit of the award funding to the students/class and the students’ community.